Equivalence point: Methods to determine the equivalence point

+pH indicator

 A pH indicator is a substance that changes color in response to a chemical change.
-An acid-base indicator (e.g., phenolphthalein) changes color depending on the pH.
+An acid-base indicator, such as phenolphthalein, changes color depending on the pH.
 Redox indicators are also frequently used.
-A drop of indicator solution is added to the titration at the start; when the color changes the endpoint has been reached, this is an approximation of the equivalence point.
+A drop of indicator solution is added to the titration at the start; when the color changes, the endpoint has been reached.
+This is an approximation of the equivalence point.